jonnyrider/eufy_vacuum_15c/README.md

     id: <id>
     type: T2118
    ```
+ To get the access_token and id, download the Eufy app here: https://www.dropbox.com/s/bcwy6iqchydgexc/EufyHome_2.4.0_vevs.apk.zip?dl=0 and go to the vacuum settings where they are shown.

  Copy the contents of the eufy_robovac_g10 folder to custom_components/eufy_vacuum_g10 in your home assistant configuration directory.

  Restart Home Assistant.